Kimpton Hotel Monaco Washington DC: Restaurant

 Hotel Monaco's restaurant and bar, Dirty Habit, features a glass-walled atrium and a large outdoor patio.
 It shares its name and design with a hotel restaurant in San Francisco.
 The restaurant is accessible through an entrance in the hotel lobby and a second entrance on 8th Street that was once a carriageway passage for horses and buggies.

 When the hotel opened in 2002, the original restaurant was Poste Moderne Brasserie, which closed in 2016.
 Poste was known for its sustainable practices and organic garden, and it was the 2009 Mayor's Environmental Excellence Award Winner for Outstanding Achievement by a Restaurant.
 In 2008, Poste was recognized as the Upscale Casual Restaurant of the Year by the Restaurant Association of Metropolitan Washington.
 In 2014, First Lady Michelle Obama celebrated her 50th birthday in a private room at Poste.

 Guest Services

 Fruit water is provided at check-in in addition to a complimentary coffee bar in the mornings in the lobby until 10 am.
-For travelers checking in after noon, freshly baked cookies are offered at the front desk around 3 pm.
-A happy hour is hosted in the lobby for guests from 4-5 pm daily.
+A happy hour is hosted in the lobby for guests from 5-6 pm daily.